anna-dor-plumsail/documents-docs/source/document-generation/docx/how-it-works.rst

 Simple bullet list and table
 ----------------------------

 You don't need to declare any loops, the templating engine is smart enough to understand the structure of source object applied to your document.
-Thus, if you refer property of object inside a collection, it understands that we need to iterate it.
+Thus, if you refer a property of an object inside a collection, it understands that we need to iterate it.

 Let us assume we have information about customer names.
 JSON representation of the object: